The Saint Louis University Office of Admission reserves the right to rescind an offer of admission at any time.

 Once the Office of Admission receives the official documentation, the student will be notified in writing regarding the official admission decision and the transferability of credits.
-Because academic credentials are used for academic advising, the student who enters under this policy takes full responsibility for any duplication of courses, extra costs, in-course changes, etc., that result from their provisional admission.
+Because academic credentials are used for academic advising, the student who enters under this policy takes full responsibility for any duplication of courses, extra costs, in-course changes, etc., resulting from their provisional admission.
 Students admitted under this policy who withdraw from the University for reasons other than those stated will be subject to the standard refund policy detailed in the schedule of classes.

 Conditional admission may be granted to a student who does not meet the basic academic criteria necessary for admission to the University.
 Extenuating circumstances must be presented for consideration in such cases.
 Any student entering under conditional admission status is subject to an evaluation after completion of the first semester’s work by a committee within their chosen college or school to determine the student’s eligibility to continue a course of study at Saint Louis University.

 Admission with Prior Academic Probation